hrutujaborhade-alt/aws-auto-scaling-cloudwatch-sns/README.md

 # 🔹 7.
 Auto Scaling Group

-An **Auto Scaling Group (ASG)** was configured using the Launch Template.
+An **Auto Scaling Group (ASG)** was configured using the Launch Template created from the AMI.

 The Auto Scaling Group manages the number of EC2 instances according to the configured minimum, desired, and maximum capacity.

-The ASG is also associated with the Target Group so that newly launched instances can become part of the load-balanced application environment.
+A **Target Tracking Scaling Policy** was directly configured within the Auto Scaling Group using **Average CPU Utilization** as the scaling metric.

+When the average CPU utilization increases above the configured target, the Auto Scaling Group automatically launches additional EC2 instances.
+When demand decreases, the ASG can scale in based on the configured policy.

 ### Configuration

-* Minimum Capacity: `<min>`
+- Minimum Capacity: `<min>`
-* Desired Capacity: `<desired>`
+- Desired Capacity: `<desired>`
-* Maximum Capacity: `<max>`
+- Maximum Capacity: `<max>`
-* Launch Template configured
+- Launch Template configured
-* AMI configured through Launch Template
+- AMI configured through Launch Template
-* Target Group attached
+- Target Group attached
-* Target Tracking Scaling Policy configured
+- Target Tracking Scaling Policy configured
+- Metric: Average CPU Utilization
+- Target Value: `<target>%`

 ### Auto Scaling Group